SuperOfficeDocs/superoffice-docs/release-notes/10.3/service/index.md

 description: Release notes.
 What's new in SuperOffice 10.3
 keywords: Service, request
-author: SuperOffice AS – Research and Development so.date: 05.21.2024
+author: SuperOffice AS – Research and Development
+date: 05.21.2024
-so.version: 10.3
+version: 10.3
-so.topic: reference
+topic: reference
-so.audience: person
+audience: person
-so.audience.tooltip: SuperOffice Service
+audience_tooltip: SuperOffice Service
 ---

 # New and improved Service